mairagee524/mairagee524/README.md

 I am a bilingual software engineer who is passionate about solving problems.
 As a graduate from UCLA Extension's Full-Stack Web Development Coding Bootcamp, I was able to build three applications for local businesses in order for them to keep providing services to their clients.
 It is due to that experience that I am passionate about giving back to communities.
 I currently work at Entidad as a Platform Engineering Apprentice, and work part-time as a teaching assistant for my former bootcamp, Trilogy/2U!

+If you have any questions, feel free to email me or check out my social media pages under the "Contact Me" section at the bottom of this ReadMe ☺️

 ### 🌱 Things I am currently working on:
 - Learn Mendix for my job, Entidad